abc-rp/xri-alpha-sandbox/data.md

   <img src="images/nearir_2024-03-25-19-43-47.png  " alt="nearir image" width="90%">
 </p>

 - The range modality provides the distance from the LiDAR sensor to objects in the environment.
-Each pixel in this image represents a distance measurement in meters or millimeters, creating a depth map of the scene.
+Each pixel in this image represents a distance measurement in millimeters, creating a depth map of the scene.

 <p align="center">
   <img src="images/range_2024-03-25-19-43-47.png  " alt="nearir image" width="90%">
 </p>

 - The reflectivity image captures the intensity of the LiDAR signal that bounces back to the sensor.
-Reflectivity depends on the surface material and angle of incidence, making it useful for distinguishing between materials or identifying road markings, signs, and other objects.#
+Reflectivity depends on the surface material and angle of incidence, making it useful for distinguishing between materials or identifying road markings, signs, and other objects.

 <p align="center">
   <img src="images/reflec_2024-03-25-19-43-47.png  " alt="nearir image" width="90%">